pombredanne/centidb/docs/intro.rst

 reverse map from record attributes to the record's primary key, similar to other database systems.

-An index can be created by calling :py:meth:`Collection.add_index`, passing it a name and function implementing the index:
+An index can be created by calling :py:func:`acid.add_index`, passing it a name and function implementing the index:

 ::

     def age_index(person):
         return person['age']

-    store['people'].add_index('by_age', age_index)
+    acid.add_index(store['people'], 'by_age', age_index)

 An index function can return a ``None``, a single primitive value, a tuple of values, or a list of any of the above.
 Returning ``None`` indicates that no